arlav/CAADRIA_2022/README.md

-# RGU_SUM205_2022
+# CAADRIA CRYPTOARCHITECTURE 2022
-this is a test repo for training RGU Scott Sutherland School students on Git.
-It was created by Dr Theo Dounas for traaining and education purposes.
+this is a test repo for training CAADRIA 2022 participants on Smart Contracts and Blockchain dev.
+It was created by Dr Theo Dounas for training and education purposes.

 * Exercises:
  - Please clone this repository
  - Add a file
  - Ask to merge
- - Email Theo with any questions